Capstone-Projects-2023-Fall/project-bereal-meets-slack/documentation/docs/system-architecture/design.md

 Use Case 3 Discription
 </summary>

-1. The BeReal bot waits until timeout The BeReal bot sends a notification to the Discord user
+1. The WhatchaDoinBot bot waits until timeout The WhatchaDoinBot bot sends a notification to the Discord user
-2. BeReal bot recognizes the user’s failure to respond, and sends a reminder notification to the users about the missed prompt.
+2. WhatchaDoinBot bot recognizes the user’s failure to respond, and sends a reminder notification to the users about the missed prompt.

 </details>